 - Speed: Some consider cremation a faster and cleaner way to treat a corpse.
-People who cite this reason often find the slow deterioration of a corpse in a coffin in the ground to be unsettling.
+People who cite this reason often find the slow deterioration of a corpse in a coffin lying in the ground to be unsettling.

-- Land: Like others who are cremated, some Baptists believe that burning a corpse is better for the environment than burial.
+- Land: Like others who are cremated, some Baptists believe that burning a corpse is better for the environment than a burial.
 Cremation doesn’t require using land for a gravesite.

 What about the resurrection of the body?

 Baptists, like other Christians, believe in bodily resurrection from the dead.
-The doctrine states that like Jesus was physically raised from the dead, those who trust in him for salvation will be similarly raised.
+The doctrine states that, like Jesus was physically raised from the dead, those who trust in him for salvation will be similarly raised.
 The doctrine is rooted in verses like these: